 - 6.26 We understand Ryanair's point in relation to not allowing more time to achieve efficiencies which have been identified repeatedly in previous determinations.
 We agree that, if Dublin Airport had been subject to ongoing competitive pressure across the period, it is likely that operating expenditure would not have developed as it did.
 We consider that unprecedented outperformance on passenger numbers, together with commercial revenues, substantially dulled the incentive to improve efficiency in operating cost performance which the 2014 Determination had sought to provide.
 In relation to clawing back Opex allowances from the current period, this was not a feature of the 2014 Determination and not something that we would consider. - 6.27 Following on from the Draft Determination, we now have a clear picture of likely expenditure in 2019, which is expected to be €287.6m.
 While some €3m lower than proposed by Dublin Airport in February, it does remain substantially higher than our 2020 Draft target, or the revised CEPA 2020 figure.
 While we consider that the draft allowance for 2020 likely remains achievable given that the level of staff turnover means that an amount of Opex remains uncommitted for next year, we consider that the revised CEPA figure is likely not to be achievable without compromising service standards, which is not in the interests of airport users and would not be consistent with our approach to the Quality of Service targets. - 6.28 We have therefore concluded that a further adjustment towards achievability within this building block is required, relative to the CEPA finalised figures.
 We have decided to use the latest expected 2019 figure as a baseline.
 We run a smooth glidepath from this figure to the CEPA 2024 figure, excluding CIP related cost uplifts.
 The CIP uplifts do not relate to the current operation and thus are excluded from the glidepath.
 We then add the CIP uplifts back in.
-Following the referral from the Appeals Panel on this point, we have subsequently varied our approach such that the CEPA number is adopted from 2022, meaning that the glidepath is still calculated as previously but is applied in 2020 and 2021 only.
+We are therefore giving Dublin Airport five years to achieve the level of efficiencies identified by CEPA.